wp-plugins/cr-post2pingfm/readme.txt

 **NEW FEATURE IN THIS RELEASE**

-1. You can now set custom ping message for each post.
-Just look at "PingFM Message" panel on "Add New" post page.
+1. You can now set custom ping status update for each category
-1. Fix PingFM library, force it to use HTTP 1.0.
-To workaround invalid XML on some server.
+1. You will have the ability to set what connection method you want to use.
+1. There is tool to check what connection method is supported on your server.

 This is a wordpress plugin that will automatically post an update to [ping.fm](http://www.ping.fm/ "ping.fm") for every publish.
 Features: